-The Linguistics discipline has multiple branches: phonetics, phonology, morphology, syntax, semantics, pragmatics, discourse analysis, sociolinguistics, psycholinguistics, computational linguistics, etc. In addition to these subdisciplines, there are other topics you can expect to study during a Bachelor's or Master's in Linguistics, such as: language and cognition, historical linguistics, comparative linguistics, communication disorders, and others.
+The Linguistics discipline has multiple branches: phonetics, phonology, morphology, syntax, semantics, pragmatics, discourse analysis, sociolinguistics, psycholinguistics, computational linguistics, etc. In addition to these subdisciplines, there are other topics you can expect to study in Linguistics, such as: language and cognition, historical linguistics, comparative linguistics, communication disorders, and others.

 Relevant skills for a successful linguist include communication, analytical, and research skills, as well as problem-solving and critical thinking abilities.
 Professional linguists also have excellent project management and organisation competences.